TitanKing/Express.tmTheme/README.md

 This is a syntax highlighting colour scheme for Sublime Text 2.
 Built using soft pastel colours helping ease eye strain.

-I spend quite a lot of time with this to make it feel very light for my own eyes.
+I spend quite a lot of time with this to make it feel very light on the eyes.

 Installation
 ------------